phones24/ep133-export-to-daw/README.md

 ## Latest news

+- [17/09/2025] ABLETON: Export tracks from group A into Drum Rack (with choke group!)
-- [16/09/2025] Added play modes support: KEY and ONE
+- [16/09/2025] ABLETON: Added play modes support: KEY and ONE
-- [16/09/2025] Added sample stretching for Ableton (both BPM and BAR modes are supported)
+- [16/09/2025] ABLETON: Added sample stretching (both BPM and BAR modes are supported)
-- [12/09/2025] Added the ability to group tracks (4 groups, same as EP) for Ableton + bugfixes
+- [12/09/2025] ABLETON: Added the ability to group tracks (4 groups, same as EP) + bugfixes
-- [09/09/2025] Ableton minumum supported version is now 11.3.35
+- [09/09/2025] ABLETON: Minumum supported version is now 11.3.35
 - [09/09/2025] App is now working offline (PWA mode)
 - [08/09/2025] Added Ableton 12 support + more note duration bugs are fixed
 - [03/09/2025] Fixed several bugs, including issues with velocities and note durations